zwbetz-gh/nightwatchjs-template/README.md

 This repo is a distillation of personal lessons learned, providing a template to jump start your own end-to-end testing project.
 It comes with sensible defaults, but you can configure it however you like.

+## Highlights

+- Sample templates for how to structure your page objects and tests
+- Custom `beforeEach` and `afterEach` hooks to do common operations
+- Built-in WebDriver environments for ChromeDriver, ChromeDriver headless, GeckoDriver, and GeckoDriver headless
+- Custom reporting in JSON, XML, and HTML formats
+    - By default, Nightwatch generates a XML file for each test file.
+This repo parses them all into a single, sleek report
+    - HTML reports are fully portable, since their CSS is inlined, and their screenshots are Base64 encoded
+- Customize configuration via a `.env` file
+    - Set the Launch URL to use
+    - Set which WebDriver to use
+    - If using WebDriver headless mode, set the browser window width and height
+    - Set the output folder
+    - Set whether to run in parallel mode
+    - If using parallel mode, set how many workers to use
+    - Set ChromeDriver path, if you don't want to one specified in `package.json`
+    - Set GeckoDriver path, if you don't want to one specified in `package.json`

 ## Table of Contents

 <!-- toc -->